Our Placements and Volunteering Programs

 2 Week Program

 Day 1 - Volunteers will be collected from Polokwane, South Africa (see here for details on how to get to us).
-From here you will be taken to our study site.
+From here you will be taken to one of our three study sites.
 Upon arrival at camp, you will be shown around the facilities, followed by a welcome talk and health and safety briefing.
 This will be followed by a game drive to introduce you to the reserve.

 An evening meal and drinks will be provided on the first night for all volunteers.

 Day 2 - Supply Run.
-You will be taken to the neighbouring town of Selebi Phikwe or Alldays, South Africa to buy food and drink supplies for the week.
-The journey is quite long (around 3 hours) through some beautiful areas and is almost a game drive in itself.
-We will return to camp on the same day, you will then be able to relax, get to know some of fellow volunteers and acclimatise a little to your new environment.
+You will be taken to the local town, Alldays, to buy food and drink supplies for the week.
+When we return to camp you will then be able to relax, get to know some of fellow volunteers and acclimatise a little to your new environment.

 Days 3 to 6 - You will be spending your days out in the reserve helping us with across our various projects (see here for a typical day example).